 Organic Garden Soils

-Soil is your first basic ingredient for your organic garden.
-The soil you currently have, however, is likely lacking in nutrients and composition needed for a healthy, thriving organic garden.
+Soil is the first basic ingredient for your organic garden.
+Your garden’s current soil, however, is likely lacking necessary nutrients and composition needed for a healthy, thriving organic garden.
 That’s where organic soils come in.

 Organic soils are great for a wide range of plants and gardens, including lawns, flowers, herbs, vegetable and fruits.
 Proven organic soils are enriched with natural ingredients that promote a healthy soil ecosystem.
-Specialized organic garden soils can soften hard clay, improve drainage for cacti and succulents, or lower the pH for acid loving plants.
-Learn more about our proven organic soil products.
+Specialized organic garden soils offer gardeners the ability to soften hard clay, improve drainage for cacti and succulents, or lower the pH for acid loving plants.

 Organic Planting Mix

-When planting a shrub, rose bush, large ornamental grass, or tree, you will probably need to improve the soil in the planting hole.
+When planting a shrub, rose bush, large ornamental grass, or tree, you will likely need to improve the soil in the planting hole.
 Organic planting mix–comprised of organic matter such as aged arbor fines and rice hulls, and peat moss–can provide a good supplement for your soil.
 Just keep in mind, planting mix is meant to be a soil amendment, not a soil replacement.
-Organic planting mixes will improve the soil structure around your new plant, getting it off to a great start.
-Learn more about our nationally certified organic planting mix products.
+Organic planting mixes are designed to improve the soil structure around your new plant, getting it off to a great start!

 Organic Raised Bed & Potting Mix

 Organic mulch, made from organic matter with no chemicals or harmful synthetic ingredients, is spread over the surface of soil as a covering.
-A three inch layer of organic mulch can reduce watering needs by 30%.
-Not to mention that organic mulch helps keeps the soil cool, makes it harder for weeds to grow, and can enhance the look of a garden.
-What’s more, when organic mulch begins to decompose, it adds even more organic matter to the soil.
+A three inch layer of organic mulch can help reduce watering needs by 30%.
+Not to mention, organic mulch helps keep your soil cool making it harder for weeds to grow, and thus enhancing the overall look of your garden.
+Furthermore, when organic mulch begins to decompose, it adds even more organic matter to the soil.
 Learn more about our organic mulch products.

 Not everyone is lucky enough to have rich soil.
-Chances are, your current soil may be deficient in nutrients, or may have imbalanced pH levels (not acidic or alkaline enough).
-Not to worry.
-Organic fertilizers are a simple way to improve your soil’s fertility and feed your healthy soil ecosystem.
+Chances are, your current soil may be deficient in nutrients, or have imbalanced pH levels (not acidic or alkaline enough).
+But don’t worry!
+Kellogg Garden Organic Fertilizers are a simple way to improve your soil’s fertility and feed your healthy soil ecosystem.

-Unlike harmful chemical fertilizers that focus on the plant and neglect — and even damage — the soil, organic fertilizers support the health of your soil for the long-term.
+Unlike harmful chemical fertilizers that focus on the plant and neglect — and even damage — the soil, organic fertilizers support the long-term health of your soil.
 Chemical fertilizers will leech your soil of beneficial organic matter, microorganisms and nutrients required for a healthy, sustainable garden.
-Organic fertilizers, on the other hand, are made from natural materials that enrich your soil with nutrients, making it a more fertile environment for your plants to grow.
-Learn more about our natural organic fertilizers.
+Whereas organic fertilizers are made from natural materials designed to enrich your soil with nutrients, making it a more fertile environment for your plants to grow in.

 Choosing the right organic gardening products.

-When selecting organic soil, organic planting mix, organic mulch and organic fertilizer, it’s not enough to simply look for the word “organic” on the package.
-Make sure you also look carefully at the ingredients.
-Many gardening products that claim to be organic will have harmful synthetic, genetically modified or even chemical ingredients in the mix.
+When it comes to selecting the best organic soil, or any other products for your organic garden, it’s simply not enough to look for the word “organic” on the package.
+Make sure you also carefully evaluate the ingredients list.
+Many gardening products that claim to be organic will typically include harmful synthetic, genetically modified or even chemical ingredients in their mixes.

 To be certain that a product is completely organic, look for products that have been verified by an accredited, independent organization that meets the USDA National Organic Program standards.
 The Organic Materials Review Institute (OMRI) is one agency with such credentials.
 That’s one way to know the product you’re buying is proven organic, down the last ingredient.